Guide

 Debugging Checklist

 2. Is the URL absolute?
-Must start with https://
+It needs to start with https://

 Automated Testing